nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Type <code>/dine <strong>sci</strong></code> into the CLI and press <kbd>Enter</kbd> to execute the command as shown in the figure below.<br><br>
 <img src="UG_Figures/dine2.png" alt="output" width=600><br>

+>Notes about the `/dine` feature:
+>
+> * It is possible for the feature to return results from multiple faculties if the keyword used for the search is not specific to the desired faculty.<br>
+> *  For example, `/dine school` will yield results from both School of Business and School of Computing.

 ### 3.9.
 Search for specific dining outlet: ```/dineinfo```